 Helen Mirren

-Mirren started her career at the age of 18 as a performer with the National Youth Theatre, where she played Cleopatra in Antony and Cleopatra (1965).
+Mirren started her career as a performer with the National Youth Theatre, where she played Cleopatra in Antony and Cleopatra (1965).
 She later joined the Royal Shakespeare Company and made her West End stage debut in 1975.
 She went on to receive the Laurence Olivier Award for Best Actress for playing Elizabeth II in the Peter Morgan play The Audience (2013).
 She reprised the role on Broadway and won the Tony Award for Best Actress in a Play.
 She was Tony-nominated for A Month in the Country (1995) and The Dance of Death (2002).

 Mirren's first credited film role was in Herostratus (1967) and her first major role was in Age of Consent (1969).
 She gained further recognition for her roles in O Lucky Man!
 (1973), Caligula (1979), The Long Good Friday (1980), Excalibur (1981), The Mosquito Coast (1986), and The Cook, the Thief, His Wife & Her Lover (1989).
 Mirren has received four Academy Award nominations for her performances in The Madness of King George (1994) Gosford Park (2001), The Last Station (2009), winning the Academy Award for Best Actress for her portrayal of Elizabeth II in The Queen (2006).
 She went on to appear in further films such as The Tempest (2010), Hitchcock (2012), Eye in the Sky (2015), and Trumbo (2015).
 She has also appeared in the action film Red (2010) and its 2013 sequel, as well as four films in the Fast & Furious franchise.